Ghini/ghini.desktop/doc/use_cases-jbq.rst

          trailing **e**.
 Removal of the trailing **e** is useful in order not to get results that include genus names when you as for stuff ending in **aceae**.

-         In practice, we have a **Zzz** genus in the Orchidaceae family, and in the other 6 families represented in our digital collection, we follow this suggested practice.
+         Apart from the aforementioned **Zzz** genus in the Orchidaceae family, we follow this suggested practice, so for example our collection would include *Zzz-cactacea* or *Zzz-bromeliacea*.

          Remember: our **Zzz** genus is a fictive genus in the **Orchidaceae** family, do not use it as unspecified genus in other